jessegrosjean/AutomergeStore/README.md

 (In progress, looking for feedback)

-Conflict free storage backed by Automerge, stored locally in CoreData, and optionally synced with CloudKit using CKSyncEngine.
+Conflict free local first storage backed by Automerge.
+Stored locally in CoreData.
+Optionally synced with CloudKit using CKSyncEngine.

+## Why would you use this?

+Use this package to sync generic JSON like data through CloudKit with efficient sync and automatic conflic resolution.
+I think this is a good base to also support sharing synced data with other users through CKShares, though I have not implemented that.

+## How would you use this?

 ```
 // Create a store